 Although it’s not typical for the average nonprofit, a nonprofit corporation can make money from passive sources such as rents, royalties, interest, and investments.
 This income is nontaxable in some cases.

 Your Path to Nonprofit Status

 Nonprofit organizations first obtain nonprofit corporate status with the California Secretary of State—a simple formality accomplished by filing articles of incorporation.
 Then they go on to obtain a corporate income tax exemption with the Internal Revenue Service.
 California recognizes your federal tax exemption, so you don’t have to prepare a separate state tax exemption application.
-In sum, your path to nonprofit status is a basic two-step process—first you incorporate with the California Secretary of State, then you apply for tax-exempt recognition from the California Franchise Tax Board and the Internal Revenue Service.
+In sum, your path to nonprofit status is a basic two-step process—first you incorporate with the California Secretary of State, then you apply for tax-exempt recognition from the Internal Revenue Service (you’ll notify the California Franchise Tax Board of your federal income tax exemption).
 When you’re done with this book, you’ll have completed each of these steps.

 State Law Requirements for Nonprofits

 The California Secretary of State must officially recognize all California nonprofit corporations.
 To obtain state recognition, you’ll file articles of incorporation with the secretary of state’s office stating that your organization is entitled to receive nonprofit corporate status.
 This book covers the basic requirements for obtaining recognition by California’s Secretary of State as a nonprofit corporation.
 The California Nonprofit Corporation Law (California Corporations Code §§ 5000–9927) governs the organization and operations of California nonprofit corporations.